-It was not long before opportunity knocked and that magic day came, I was one of 15 people that ended up with a golden ticket for a 4 day two catamaran caravan sailing from Belize to Roatan including amazing wildlife at Lighthouse Reef, snorkeling the Blue Hole and Half Moon Caye Wall, an overnight ocean crossing and no shortage of ab master laughter.
+It was not long before opportunity knocked and that magic day came.
+I was one of 15 people that received a golden ticket for a 4-day two catamaran caravan sailing from Belize to Roatan.
+The trip included a chance to see the amazing wildlife at Lighthouse Reef, snorkeling the Blue Hole and Half Moon Caye Wall, an overnight ocean crossing and no shortage of “Ab Master” laughter.
 We enjoyed 96 hours in our own private “Blue Planet Belize” moment while we headed towards a travel channel worthy time on Roatan eating and drinking our way around the island.
-11 of us finished our adventure with flying back to Belize from Juan Manuel Gálvez International Airport.
+11 of us finished our adventure with flying back to Belize from Juan Manuel Galvez International Airport.

 Health Benefits of Sailing